 However, the decision should be unanimous, and all stakeholders should be present when the transition kicks off.

-Relocating an organization can signify many aspects.
+Relocating your business can signify many aspects.
 It can equate to relocating the headquarters from the city center to the outskirts.
-It could also suggest that you’ll be moving your workplace from one town to another, possibly around the state.
+It could also suggest that you’ll be moving from one state to the other.

 Another scenario might be to move a part of the business to another venue, still maintaining control of the original place.